COMP4350/Servus/README.md

 - Customers can browse services near them by category using a list or map
 - Customers can book appointments for services on a schedule provided by the server
 - Servers can create a profile with a menu of services they offer and examples of past work
-- Clients and servers can chat
+- Customers and servers can chat

 ## Meetings Notes
 - The meeting notes can be found [here](wiki/meeting_log.md).